McAfee WebAdvisor: Products and services

 McAfee WebAdvisor is available as a free download on McAfee's website as well as bundled with McAfee Antivirus Plus, McAfee Internet Security, McAfee Total Protection, McAfee McAfee+ Premium, McAfee+ Advanced, McAfee+ Ultimate, and McAfee Business Protection.

 McAfee WebAdvisor makes use of the TrustedSource website reputation organisation, to act as something like a 'cloud' intelligence software to get the most up-to-date information on websites as possible, very similar to McAfee's Active Protection (Artemis) system.
 The details of this system are not known.

-Orther features of McAfee WebAdvisor include:
+Other features of McAfee WebAdvisor include: